Fiduciary

 Fiduciary duties in a financial sense exist to ensure that those who manage other people's money act in their beneficiaries' interests, rather than serving their own interests.

 A fiduciary duty is the highest standard of care in equity or law.
 A fiduciary is expected to be extremely loyal to the person to whom he owes the duty (the "principal") such that there must be no conflict of duty between fiduciary and principal, and the fiduciary must not profit from their position as a fiduciary, unless the principal consents.
 The nature of fiduciary obligations differs among jurisdictions.
 In Australia, only proscriptive or negative fiduciary obligations are recognised, whereas in Canada, fiduciaries can come under both proscriptive (negative) and prescriptive (positive) fiduciary obligations.

-In English common law, the fiduciary relation is an important concept within a part of the legal system known as equity.
+In English common law, the fiduciary relationship is an important concept within a part of the legal system known as equity.
 In the United Kingdom, the Judicature Acts merged the courts of equity (historically based in England's Court of Chancery) with the courts of common law, and as a result the concept of fiduciary duty also became applicable in common law courts.

 When a fiduciary duty is imposed, equity requires a different, stricter standard of behavior than the comparable tortious duty of care in common law.
 The fiduciary has a duty not to be in a situation where personal interests and fiduciary duty conflict, not to be in a situation where their fiduciary duty conflicts with another fiduciary duty, and a duty not to profit from their fiduciary position without knowledge and consent.
 A fiduciary ideally would not have a conflict of interest.
 It has been said that fiduciaries must conduct themselves "at a level higher than that trodden by the crowd" and that "[t]he distinguishing or overriding duty of a fiduciary is the obligation of undivided loyalty".

 In different jurisdictions

 Different jurisdictions regard fiduciary duties in different lights.
 Canadian law, for example, has developed a more expansive view of fiduciary obligation than American law, while Australian law and British law have developed more conservative approaches than either the United States or Canada.

 In Australia, it has been found that there is no comprehensive list of criteria by which to establish a fiduciary relationship.
 Courts have so far refused to define the concept of a fiduciary, instead preferring to develop the law on a case-by-case basis and by way of analogy.
 Fiduciary relationships are of different types and carry different obligations so that a test appropriate to determine whether a fiduciary relationship exists for one purpose might be inappropriate for another:

-In 2014 the Law Commission (England and Wales) reviewed the fiduciary duties of investment intermediaries, looking particularly at the duties on pension trustees.
+In 2014, the Law Commission (England and Wales) reviewed the fiduciary duties of investment intermediaries, with particular focus on the duties owed by pension trustees.
 They commented that the term "fiduciary" is used in many different ways.

 Fiduciary duties cannot be understood in isolation.
-Instead they are better viewed as ‘legal polyfilla’, molding themselves flexibly around other legal structures, and sometimes filling the gaps.
+Instead they are better viewed as 'legal polyfilla', molding themselves flexibly around other legal structures, and sometimes filling the gaps.